-Your RID forms and processes may need to be tailored to fit the requirements of your clients.
+Your RID forms and processes may need to be tailored to fit your client’s requirements.
 E.g. this is the case with many space projects which use ECSS standards.

 How are RIDs managed?

-RID management is the process of ensuring that all RIDs are properly processed, tracked and closed out in a timely manner.
+RID management ensures that all RIDs are properly processed, tracked and closed out in a timely manner.
 This includes creating, updating and maintaining the RID database; assigning responsibility for each RID; and preparing status reports and project management dashboards.

-What are some examples of corrective actions that could be taken to address a RID?
+What examples of corrective actions could be taken to address a RID?